kzhu2099/My-NYT/README.md

 ### Emailing

-This library uses smtplib to send emails.
+This package uses smtplib to send emails.
 Both Google and Outlook supports sending through the SMTP protocol for Python.

 Gmail: `(smtp.gmail.com, 587)`